helglu/a4-modular-boilerplate/README.md

 # Issues I am aware of and issues not solved yet
-* by design the repository will grow, not an issue in the use case targeted by this design
-* TREE SHAKING - issue number one to solve - for the production deploy I want to reduce the unreachable code of other applications budnled in the package on
+* TREE SHAKING - I would like to experiment with conditional imports to reduce unused code bundled in the production build

 # Thanks
-I would like to thank to @fojt for his contribution to the loader and user messages and all the discussion we have made regarding Angular troughout the years.
+I would like to thank to @fojt for his contributions and discussions.